annechanyk/GKE-Transaction-Assistant-Anthosie/README.md

 *   **Dynamic Mock AI:** A robust mock AI response system built into the frontend provides a reliable and impressive demo experience for simulating the power of a real AI model.
 *   **Seamless UI Integration:** The assistant is accessed via a "Transaction Assistant Anthosie" button directly within the transaction history, providing a smooth user experience.
 *   **Client-Friendly Summaries:** The analysis includes key details like transaction status, category and a concise summary making it easy for users to understand their spendings.
-*   **Built on GKE:** The entire application leverages the power, scalability and reliability of Google Kubernetes Engine.
+*   **Built on GKE:** The entire application leverages the power, scalability and reliability of GKE.

 ## Architecture
 The application follows a microservices architecture deployed on GKE.
 The Transaction Assistant feature is integrated directly into the frontend service.